Easy Cranberry Apple Pie

 Ingredients

-- 5 apples, peeled and sliced (about 6 cups)
+- 5 medium apples peeled and sliced (about 6 cups)

 Instructions

-- Prepare pie crust and chill in refrigerator until ready to roll out.
+- Prepare pie crust and chill in refrigerator until ready to roll out.1 [double pie crust recipe]

 - Prepare the pie filling by combining the peeled and sliced apples, cranberries, sugar, cornstarch and cinnamon in a large bowl.
-Toss to distribute evenly and set aside while oven preheats.
+Toss to distribute evenly and set aside while oven preheats.5 medium apples, 1 ½ cups cranberries, 1 cup granulated sugar, 2 Tablespoons cornstarch, 2 teaspoons ground cinnamon

 - Roll out bottom crust on a floured surface and carefully transfer to a pie dish.
 Spoon cranberry apple filling into the crust, leaving behind any excess juices in the bowl.
-Dot the top of the filling with the butter.
+Dot the top of the filling with the butter.2 Tablespoons salted butter

 - Roll out top crust on the floured surface then transfer to cover the filling, cutting slits in the top to vent while baking.
 Alternatively, you can make a decorative top crust by cutting small holes in a pattern with a small circle cutter or cutting strips and weaving a lattice top.

-- Trim the edges of the crust and crimp using your thumb and forefinger to finish the edges, then brush the crust all over with a beaten egg wash.
+- Trim the edges of the crust and crimp using your thumb and forefinger to finish the edges, then brush the crust all over with a beaten egg wash.1 large egg

-- Place the pie on a baking sheet and bake for 20 minutes at 400 degrees.
-Without removing pie from oven, decrease the baking temperature to 350 degrees and continue baking another 40-50 minutes, until the crust is golden brown and the filling is bubbling.
+- Place the pie on a baking sheet and bake for 20 minutes at 400°F. Without removing pie from oven, decrease the baking temperature to 350°F and continue baking another 40-50 minutes, until the crust is golden brown and the filling is bubbling.
 You may need to use a pie crust shield to protect the edges from browning too much.

 Notes